hpccsystems-solutions-lab/Azure-Nuggets/designing_a_paas_services_environment/designing_a_paas_services_environment.md

 1) Consider Azure’s PaaS services for any implementation without the fear of vendor lock in, etc. As explained earlier, in most cases, coding language abstractions built into the PaaS services eliminate lock-in.
 In addition, PaaS services reduce or eliminate the cost of operational maintenance of the environments.
 Hence, the focus can be dedicated to innovation and application development.

 2) PaaS services provide the same level of security as IaaS.
 In fact, it can be argued that PaaS services provide better security because Microsoft has invested a lot in developing the PaaS infrastructure.
-With IaaS type of implementations, a lot of security requirements around patching, network isolation, performance, etc. fall back onto the teams.
+With an IaaS (VMs, AKS) implementation, a lot of security requirements around patching, network isolation, performance, etc. fall back onto the development teams.

 3) Begin designing for an environment by planning for the Virtual Network and SubNets.
 This is analogous to building a house with rooms and bathrooms.
-If you do not have breakdown, chaos will ensure sooner than later.
+If you do not have a breakdown, chaos will ensure sooner than later.

 4) Use Regional VNet Integration to delegate outgoing traffic to the applications VNet.